tidy-intelligence/r-owidapi/README.md

 #> #   config_with_defaults <chr>
 ```

-There are also a few experimental functions to embed OWID figures.
-You
+There are also a few experimental functions to embed OWID charts.
+For
-can create the HTML to embed a graph:
+instance, you can create the HTML to embed a graph:

 ``` r
 owid_embed(url)
 #> [1] "<iframe src=\"https://ourworldindata.org/grapher/civil-liberties-score-fh?tab=chart&time=earliest..2023&country=ARG~AUS~BWA~CHN~ALB~DEU\" loading=\"lazy\" style=\"width: 100%; height: 600px; border: 0px none;\" allow=\"web-share; clipboard-write\"></iframe>"
 ```

-If you want to render embedded OWID figures in a Shiny app, you can use
+If you want to render embedded OWID charts in a Shiny app, you can use
 `owid_output()` and `owid_server()`:

 ``` r